kedio-labs/kedio-labs/README.md

 ### Hi there 👋

+This is the home of Kédio, a Software consultancy based in Nantes, France.
+We provide expertise in Software and Infrastructure, Data Solutions, Artificial Intelligence, Continuous Integration and Continuous Delivery.

+Ask us anything on GitHub or via our [contact form](https://blog.kedio.co/about/#contact)!

 <!--
 **kedio-labs/kedio-labs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.